Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{tochastic} first-order optimization methods have become the de-facto techniques in modern data science and machine learning with exceptionally wide applications \cite{kingma2014adam,johnson2013accelerating,allen2017katyusha, chambolle2018stochastic}, due to their remarkable scalability to the size of the optimization problems.
+Randomized sketching and stochastic first-order optimization methods have become the de-facto techniques in modern data science and machine learning with a wide range of applications \citep{kingma2014adam,johnson2013accelerating,allen2017katyusha, chambolle2018stochastic,chambolle2024stochastic}, due to their remarkable scalability to the size of the optimization problems.
 The underlying optimization tasks in many applications nowadays are large-scale and high-dimensional by nature, as a consequence of big-data and overparameterized models (for example the deep neural networks).

-While well-designed optimization algorithms can enable efficient machine learning, one can, on the other hand, utilize machine learning to develop problem-adapted optimization algorithms via the so-called \say{learning-to-learn} philosophy \cite{andrychowicz2016learning, li2019learning}.
-Traditionally, the optimization algorithms are designed in a hand-crafting manner, with human-designed choices of rules for computing gradient estimates, step-sizes, etc, for some general class of problems.
-Noting that although the traditional field of optimization has already obtain lower-bound matching (aka, \say{optimal}) algorithms \cite{woodworth2016tight,lan2012optimal,lan2015optimal} for many important general classes of problems, for specific instances there could be still much room for improvement.
-For example, a classical way of solving imaging inverse problems would be via minimizing a total-variation regularized least-squares \cite{chambolle2016introduction} with specific measurement operators -- which is a very narrow sub-class of the general class smooth and convex programs where these \say{optimal} optimization algorithms are developed for.
+While well-designed optimization algorithms can enable efficient machine learning, one can, on the other hand, utilize machine learning to develop problem-adapted optimization algorithms via the so-called \say{learning-to-learn} philosophy \citep{andrychowicz2016learning, li2019learning}.
+Traditionally, the optimization algorithms are designed in a hand-crafted manner, with human-designed choices of rules for computing gradient estimates, step-sizes, etc, for some general class of problems.
+Noting that although the traditional field of optimization has already obtain lower-bound matching (aka, \say{optimal}) algorithms \citep{woodworth2016tight,lan2012optimal,lan2015optimal} for many important general classes of problems, for specific instances there could be still much room for improvement.
+For example, a classical way of solving imaging inverse problems would be via minimizing a total-variation regularized least-squares \citep{chambolle2016introduction} with specific measurement operators -- which is a very narrow sub-class of the general class of smooth and convex programs where these \say{optimal} optimization algorithms are developed for.
 To obtain optimal algorithm adapted for a specific instance of a class, the hand-crafted mathematical design could be totally inadequate, and very often we do not even know a tight lower-bound of it.